-33. Concurrence Agency А Comply with the conditions of State Development, Manufacturing, Infrastructure and Planning (SDMIP).
+33. Concurrence Agency A Comply with the conditions of State Development, Manufacturing, Infrastructure and Planning (SDMIP).
 Council response dated 10 March 2020 (reference: 1910-13688 SRA) or as amended.
-At all times. В in the common to be a made in a part of the common of the Prior to the commencement of use.
+At all times. В Provide certification to Council prepared by a suitably qualified person or the agency demonstrating the requirements of the State Development, Manufacturing, Infrastructure and Planning (SDMIP) have been met.
+Prior to the commencement of use.